-Once the artery is damaged, blood cells called platelets build up there to try and repair the injury.
-Over time, fats, cholesterol, and other substances also build up at the site, which thickens and hardens the artery wall.
-The amount of blood that flows through the artery is decreased, and oxygen supply to organs also decreases.
+Once the artery is damaged, blood cells called platelets build up at the site to repair the injury.
+Over time, fats, cholesterol, and other substances also accumulate, which thickens and hardens the artery wall.
+The amount of blood that flows through the artery dwindles, and oxygen supply to organs also decreases.
 Blood clots may also form, blocking the artery.

 Rarely, a spasm in a coronary artery (one that supplies blood to the heart) stops blood flow and can cause a heart attack.

 Also, people who have elevated homocysteine, C-reactive protein (CRP), and fibrinogen levels seem to have an increased risk of heart attack.
-These are markers of inflammation, but researchers aren’t sure whether they contribute to heart disease or occur when you have heart disease.
-High homocysteine can be treated with folic acid (see Nutrition and Supplements).
+These are markers of inflammation.
+But researchers aren't sure whether they contribute to heart disease or occur when you have heart disease.
+High homocysteine can be treated with folic acid.
 More research in these areas is currently underway.